Netflix, Inc.(NFLX)

 Is it a good time to buy NFLX stock?

-Based on current market data, NFLX presents a overbought technical setup with caution warranted fundamentals.
+Based on current market data, NFLX presents a oversold technical setup with caution warranted fundamentals.

 • Fundamentals say: Caution warranted (high leverage concerns)